 The flowering Cobweb Houseleek plant grows in full sunlight or partial shade.
 It needs four to six hours of sunlight a day.
 Succulents thrive in natural sunlight and can survive temperatures as low as -30 degrees Celsius.
 A few of its hardy cousins are the euphorbia sempervirens and the Sempervivum arachnoideum.

 Depending on your growing conditions, the desert rose can bloom from seven to eight months after sowing.
 Make sure to give it at least six hours of sunlight a day and fertilize it once a month.
 If you’ve recently repotted the plant, it will need a few months to establish new roots.
 This desert rose is relatively disease-free, but it can be susceptible to pests and diseases if grown in poorly drained soil.

 After transplanting your seedling, the best time to repot your desert rose is mid-spring.
-Wait until it begins to grow new growth and is in a suitable climate before repotting it.
+Wait until it begins to grow and is in a suitable climate before repotting it.
 Remove dead roots, treat cuts with fungicide, and then repot it in a fresh pot.
 When repotting, don’t forget to evenly spread the roots of the desert rose.
 Once the new pot is full, place the newly potted plant in it.
 Add dirt as you go, making sure to spread the roots.

 To plant your desert rose, mix a good quality potting mix with organic matter.
 You will need to adjust the nutrient levels to suit the climate of your desert rose, so try to avoid fertilizers with high nitrogen content.
 Instead, choose a soil that has a pH of around 6.0.
 To fertilize the desert rose, you can use a diluted version of water-soluble fertilizer.
 Make sure to place the soil in a place that has a good drainage system.